 All of scripture either describes and warns against the way to bondage and death or prescribes and instructs the way to liberty and life.
 These are not just hyperspiritual concepts that have little to no impact in this life.
 The jurisdiction of Heaven is not just a place awaiting dead men or some second coming of Christ.
-Hell is not just a punitive reality for unrepentant deceased sinners.
+Hell is not just a punitive reality for unrepentant, deceased sinners.
 These paths are taken while you are alive and their destinations are likewise experienced by the living; their choices in this life determining their ultimate fate after determining their present jurisdiction.

-And this is why the subjects of bondage and liberty are concerned with the Gospel of God, which must be preached, not out of man’s wisdom which so often perverts the truth and makes victims out of sinners, but from the perspective of God who desires that every man repent before he be redeemed unto liberty and new life.
+And this is why the topics of bondage and liberty are concerned with the Gospel of God, which must be preached, not out of man’s wisdom which so often perverts the truth and makes victims out of sinners, but from the perspective of God who desires that every man repent before he be redeemed unto liberty and new life.